-- Elie Wiesel (part Hungarian) - famous Holocaust survivor.
+- Elie Wiesel (part Hungarian) - famous Holocaust survivor, and author of Night.

 - Sebastian Stan - Actor, famous for his role as Bucky/The Winter Soldier in the Marvel Cinematic Universe, as well as Gossip Girl and Kings.
-Born in Constanța, moved to Vienna after the Romanian Revolution, and then to the United States.
+Born in Constanța, moved to Vienna after the Romanian Revolution, and then to the United States at age twelve.

 - Stefan Odobleja - Romanian scientist, and the father of Cybernetics.
 Invented the concept of Cybernatics applied even in the present.